ties2/ComputerVision-DataScience-Master/lectures/machine learning/Hyper Parameter Tuning.markdown

   * Hyper-parameter tuning is **crucial** for getting good performance from neural networks.
   * **Start simple** and try tuning one parameter at a time.
-  * Always use **cross-validation** to get a reliable estimate of your model's performance[cite: 356].
+  * Always use **cross-validation** to get a reliable estimate of your model's performance.
   * **Track your experiments\!** Use tools like TensorBoard to log your hyper-parameters and resulting metrics[cite: 357].
-  * There are many methods, from simple grid search to advanced automated techniques[cite: 359].
+  * There are many methods, from simple grid search to advanced automated techniques.
   *  **systematic approach** is essential for success.
 -----